Past winners of UltraRunner of the Year. For common questions about the process please see below

 Who votes for UROY?

-Approximately 30 people cast ballots each year.
+Approximately 35 people cast ballots each year.
 Voters are asked to complete a ballot listing (in order) their top 10 male and female runners of the year selected from a comprehensive spreadsheet that includes all runners with significant wins throughout the year.
 Any runner who resides in North America is eligible to be considered.
 The reason for this is simple: we don’t always know the actual citizenship status of people who have emigrated, and in some cases even if we did it would be ambiguous.
 Ellie Greenwood, for example, now has dual citizenship in Canada and Great Britain.
-(The magazine has always treated Canada as a logical extension of its U.S. readership base.
-Many Canadians race frequently in the U.S., and vice versa.
-In fact, Canadian women have rather dominated things in recent years, winning UROY four of the past five years.)

 What factors determine UROY?